General Therapy FAQs

 It really depends!
 Some people find a few sessions helpful for a specific issue, while others benefit from longer-term support.
 I check in regularly with clients regarding frequency of sessions to ensure that we are on the right path.

-It is completely understandable and common to be uneasy about the first session and starting therapy!
+It is completely understandable and common to feel uneasy about starting therapy!
 I like to keep our initial session laid back and low pressure, allowing time for us to get to know one another and for you to see if I will be a good fit for your preferences and needs.
-We will talk about what’s been going on for you, what you'd like help with, and what therapy might look like.
-You’re in control of what you choose to share.
+We will talk about what's been going on for you, what you'd like help with, and what therapy might look like.
+You're in control of what you choose to share.

-We will spend plenty of time getting into the heaviness of what brings you here, but I don't shy away from bringing humor and lightness into sessions as well.
+We will spend plenty of time getting into the deeper work of what brings you here, but I don't shy away from bringing humor and lightness into sessions as well.

 Frequently Asked